glocalcoop/knowledge-base/help/README.md

-# My_WP_Plugin Help
+# Knowledge_Base Help

-This directory contains the contents for the My_WP_Plugin screen help tabs and a screen's help sidebar.
+This directory contains the contents for the Knowledge_Base screen help tabs and a screen's help sidebar.
 Its contents are dynamically loaded by the [WP Screen Help Loader](https://wordpress.org/plugins/wp-screen-help-loader/) plugin library.

 * Each help file is contained within a directory matching the [locale string of the WordPress installation](https://developer.wordpress.org/reference/functions/get_locale/).
 * File contents are standard [Markdown](https://daringfireball.net/projects/markdown/), and parsed into HTML at runtime.